CreworkTeam/b2b-website/src/content/blogs/Subreddits to launch your product.md

 ---
-blogTitle: Subreddits to launch your product
+blogTitle: "Best Subreddits to Launch Your Product in 2026: The Founder's Complete List"
 blogDate: September 25, 2024
 blogAuthor: { author: Shikshita Juyal, image: /blogs/authors/shikshitha.png }
 blogImage: { src: '/blogs/blog-9.png', alt: 'A picture of a coder' }
-blogDescription: Discover top Reddit communities to showcase your startup, gather feedback, and attract early adopters.
-Boost your product's visibility.
+blogDescription: The exact subreddits where founders launch products and get their first real users.
+Includes posting strategy, what works, and what gets you banned.
 draft: false
 featured: false
 mainCategory: "User Acquisition"